Mercy Street: Release details and cover versions

-Solveig Slettahjell on her 2005 album (with Knut Reiersrud and In the Country), Trail of Souls.

-Richard Shindell on his 2007 album of covers South of Delia.

 Fever Ray released this song as a single August 2010.
 Elbow have also released a version of the song on the album And I'll Scratch Yours.
 The studio album features Peter Gabriel songs from artists he covered on the companion album Scratch My Back.

+Pianist Herbie Hancock included an interpretation of "Mercy Street" on The New Standard, a 1996 collection of pop songs treated as though they were jazz standards.